 Every medical student at Stony Brook School of Medicine is expected to take the Step I exam promptly after the end of the second year and before the beginning of the third year.
-Under extenuating circumstances with approval from the Dean’s Office, a student may delay taking the Step I exam if requested by June 1st.
+Under extenuating circumstances with approval from the UGME Dean’s Office, a student may delay taking the Step I exam if requested by June 1st.
 In all situations, students are REQUIRED to take the Step I examination within six months of completion of the second year of school.
-In the event of a student failing the first attempt at the Step I examination, the repeat examination has to be taken within six months of the first attempt date.
+In the event a student fails the first attempt at the Step I examination, the repeat examination has to be taken within six months of the first attempt date.

 It is the responsibility of the student to register for the USMLE with the National Board of Medical Examiners.
 All students must take Step I before entering the third year of the medical school curriculum and must pass it to continue in the year.
 Students not passing Step I within three attempts will be subject to dismissal after a review by the Committee on Academic Standing.